arthur-e/swc-workshop/sql-intro-gapminder/Intro-SQL.md

 SELECT * FROM surveys WHERE country="Iceland";
 ```

-**The `WHERE` keyword in this query specifies a condition which each record must match in order for it to be included in the results.**
+**The `WHERE` clause in this query specifies a condition which each record must match in order for it to be included in the results.**
 Since the `year` column is just an integer, if we want to get only the data since the year 2000, we can write a condition that tests for `year` greater-than-or-equal-to 2000.

 ```sql